daviromao/interscity/deploy/README_STANDALONE.md

   ```
   $ echo public_key_string >> ~/.ssh/authorized_keys
   ```
-  replace *public_key_string* as your outupt from public key executed from a step before at "Note the output"
+  replace *public_key_string* as your outupt from public key executed from a step before at "Note the output" [printed at the end of localScript.sh]

  - **Verify SSH**
   ```